How to eat well for less

 Not sure what foods are in season and when?
 Read our blog on how to buy the best fresh produce.

-2. Use cheaper cuts of meat
+2. Use affordable sources of meat and fish

-Meat can be expensive so look at getting cheaper cuts such as chuck steaks for stews.
 Frozen fish and salmon are generally cheaper than fresh seafood, and it can sometimes be cheaper to buy a whole chicken rather than chicken fillets.

 3. Bulk up your meals with plant-based protein

-Use eggs, lentils, or tofu in place of some meat portions at dinner to help cut your grocery bill.
+Use eggs, beans, lentils, or tofu in place of some meat portions at dinner to help cut your grocery bill.
 Our protein balance philosophy recommends eating at least 25 g at each meal and around 100 g of protein each day.

 For advice on the best vegetarian protein options, click here.